BradleyCulley/bradleyculley.github.io/_posts/2023-12-22-the-cross-cultural-experience.md

 <br/>
 <br/>

-<p><b>One thing I found through travel and learning languages, is that culture shock is less what about what's different and more about what's completely absent, in both directions.</b></p>
+<p><b>One thing I found through travel and learning languages, is that culture shock is less about what's different and more about what's completely absent, in both directions.</b></p>

 <p>In the new culture, the things that were so obviously important, part of daily life - the north stars of your worldview - are not just less important, they're nonexistent.</p>